aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/algebra_bls12381.md

 A serialization scheme for <code><a href="algebra_bls12381.md#0x1_algebra_bls12381_Gt">Gt</a></code> elements, essentially <code><a href="algebra_bls12381.md#0x1_algebra_bls12381_Fq12FormatLscLsb">Fq12FormatLscLsb</a></code> but only applicable to <code><a href="algebra_bls12381.md#0x1_algebra_bls12381_Gt">Gt</a></code> elements.

-NOTE: the same scheme is also used in other implementations (e.g. ark-bls12-381-0.4.0).
+NOTE: other implementation(s) using this format: ark-bls12-381-0.4.0.

 <pre><code><b>struct</b> <a href="algebra_bls12381.md#0x1_algebra_bls12381_GtFormat">GtFormat</a>